Cactus homeware sales spike this summer at Sainsbury's Home

 Here’s what I bought…

 It’s widely believed that hardy cacti and succulents are almost impossible to kill.
-I can confess that some of my vast collection are not looking too happy.
+But I can confess that some of my vast collection are not looking too happy.
 These fabulously real looking faux plants are just the thing to perk up my houseplant collection – you’d never know they weren’t real!
 (If I hadn’t confessed to the world that is!)

 Buy now: Sainsbury’s Home Faux Aloe House Plant, £16